-20 A wind impact assessment report may be required and is to be prepared by a suitably qualified professional.
+&lt;sup>21 A wind impact assessment report may be required and is to be prepared by a suitably qualified professional.
 When preparing the report consideration should be given to the airflow circulation principles identified in Element 1 - avoiding the 'street canyon' effect, contained in Brisbane City Plan Transport air quality corridor planning scheme policy.

-21 Sub-tropical tree species to be consistent with the Brisbane City Plan Planting species planning scheme policy and for the street trees identified in Brisbane City Plan Infrastructure design planning scheme policy.
+&lt;sup>22 Sub-tropical tree species to be consistent with the Brisbane City Plan Planting species planning scheme policy and for the street trees identified in Brisbane City Plan Infrastructure design planning scheme policy.